-- 47.1.
-Where any document will be a necessary step in legal proceedings on behalf of the Trust, it shall be signed by the Chief Executive Officer, or by any Executive Director of the Trust duly authorised for that purpose by the Board in accordance with the Scheme of Delegated Authorities, unless any enactment otherwise requires or authorises differently. - 47.2.
-The Chief Executive Officer or nominated directors shall be authorised, by resolution of the Board, to sign on behalf of the Trust any agreement or other document (not required to be executed as a deed) the subject matter of which has been approved by the Board or committee or sub-committee to which the Board has delegated appropriate authority.
+47.1 Where any document will be a necessary step in legal proceedings on behalf of 30 | P a g e the Trust, it shall be signed by the Chief Executive Officer, or by any Chief Officer of the Trust duly authorised for that purpose by the Board in accordance with the Scheme of Delegated Authorities, unless any enactment otherwise requires or authorises differently.

+47.2 The Chief Executive Officer or nominated directors shall be authorised, by resolution of the Board, to sign on behalf of the Trust any agreement or other document (not required to be executed as a deed) the subject matter of which has been approved by the Board or committee or sub-committee to which the Board has delegated appropriate authority.